Skip the frozen fries at the store and make them from scratch!

 The trick to getting the crispy outside while keeping the creamy potato texture on the inside is to parboil the potato wedges.
 To par boil something it just means you “partially boil”…or cook it in boiling hot water.
-Before you bake the potato wedges will be coated in a mashed potato like paste which is key to creating the crispy texture after baking.
-To up the flavor party, these fries are tossed in a rosemary garlic infused oil for extra flavor.
+Before you bake the potato wedges, they will be coated in a mashed potato like paste which is key to creating the crispy texture after baking.
+To add the flavor party, we are also tossing these fries into a rosemary garlic infused oil for extra flavor.
 These french fries are so good!

-When peeling and slicing the potatoes into wedges, keep a big bowl of water near by to keep them completely submerged while you work.
+When peeling and slicing the potatoes into wedges, keep a big bowl of water nearby to keep them completely submerged while you work.
 This will keep them from discoloring.

 While the potato wedges are in a big pot to parboil, you’ll make the rosemary garlic flavor infused oil.
 You’ll toss the potato wedges in the oil, and reserve the rosemary and garlic to be added after baking.

 Here’s a look at the potato wedges right before baking.
-You can see they have been tossed with the flavor infused oil and they all have a mashed potato like paste coating each one.
+You can see they have been tossed with the infused oil and they all have a mashed potato like paste coating on each one.
 This is the key to keep them crispy on the outside and soft on the inside!
-Before baking season them well with salt and pepper.
+Before baking season them well with good salt and pepper.